philanc/luatweetnacl/README.md

 ### License

-ltnacl is distributed under the terms of the MIT License.
+luatweetnacl is distributed under the terms of the MIT License.
 The "tweet" NaCl core implementation is public domain, by Daniel Bernstein et al.

 Copyright (c) 2016  Phil Leblanc